 There are tests for ketones that can be carried out.
 One is to use a blood glucose meter, which is able to test for ketones as well as glucose levels.
 You can also use urine tests.

 Additionally, if the levels of blood glucose fall, the pancreas will secrete a hormone known as glucagon.
-This hormone breaks down the stored glycogen into glucose, where it can be metabolised by the body to release energy.
+This hormone breaks down the stored glycogen into glucose, where it can be metabolised by the body to use as energy.

-Fatty acids from the fat tissues in our bodies are mobilised during beta-oxidation.
+Fatty acids from the fat tissues in our bodies are mobilised during beta-oxidation or from fat in the diet.
 During this process, ketone bodies are released from the liver.
 This is because the liver is unable to utilise them, so they are sent to the brain where they are used as fuel.

 The fatty acids which have been freed can also be used as fuel, which is essentially when the fat is ‘burned’.

 The main benefit of being ketosis is the ability for your body to use fat as a fuel source.
-This is much harder to do on a diet which is high in carbohydrates.
-During ketosis, the body may have the ability to become an efficient fat burning machine!
+If the diet is in a calorie deficit, the body uses stored energy as fuel, and researchers believe that being in ketosis increases utilisation of stored fat when in a calorie deficit.
+During ketosis, the body may have the ability to become an efficient fat-burning machine.

-For this reason, the Ketogenic diet is extremely popular for people who are looking to lose weight, whether it be to get into shape or if they are preparing for a competition or photo-shoot.
+For this reason, the ketogenic diet is extremely popular for people who are looking to lose weight, whether it be to get into shape or if they are preparing for a competition.

-Another benefit of being in ketosis is that your body will secrete less insulin.
-This is beneficial because insulin can inhibit the use of fatty acids for energy, whilst also promoting fat storage due to the fact that it ‘shuttles’ glucose into the cells, as we have already learned.
+Another benefit of being in ketosis is that the body will secrete less insulin.
+This is beneficial because insulin can inhibit the use of fatty acids for energy, whilst also promoting fat storage due to the fact that it ‘shuttles’ glucose into the cells, as we’ve already learned.

 What’s more, low levels of insulin promote beneficial hormones to be released into the body, such as growth hormones, and others which can help with building muscle.

-Whilst following a Ketogenic diet, it has been shown that you can experience a supressed appetite, compared to a diet rich in carbohydrates, which can increase your hunger levels.
-This is because gram for gram, fat contains more calories than carbs do (9 per gram vs 4 per gram).
+Research shows that when following a ketogenic diet, appetite tends to become more supressed compared to a diet rich in carbohydrates, which can increase hunger levels.
+This is thought to be for two reasons.
+Firstly, because, gram for gram, fat contains more calories than carbohydrates do (9 per gram vs. 4 per gram).
 Furthermore, ketones impact cholecystokinin (CKK), a hormone which makes you feel fuller.

-It also has an impact on ghrelin, the hunger hormone.
-It’s fairly obvious that with a smaller appetite, you will eat less and consequently lose more weight.
+Being in ketosis is also thought to have an impact on ghrelin – the hunger hormone.
+It’s fairly obvious that with a smaller appetite, you’re likely to eat less and consequently lose more weight.

 This one may sound a little odd.
 Occasionally, protein can be oxidised to generate glucose when there are not enough carbohydrates for energy.

-When following a Ketogenic diet, due to the abundance of fatty acids, protein does not need to be converted for energy and therefore more is available for our muscles.
+When following a ketogenic diet, due to the abundance of fatty acids, protein is converted for energy less, and therefore more is available to fuel muscle-protein synthesis.
 This means that you will be able to build more muscle, whilst also preventing the breakdown of muscle if you are on a heavily catabolic Ketogenic diet.

 The truth is, the answer varies depending on the individual.
-Many people just think that cutting carbs will allow them to enter a Ketogenic state.
-This is incorrect.
+Many people just think that cutting carbs will allow them to enter a ketogenic state, however, it’s not quite that straightforward.

-Whilst yes, you do need to cut your carbs, many underestimate by how much you have to do so in order to see results.
-It is generally accepted that if you want to enter ketosis, your carbohydrate intake should not exceed 50 grams per day.
+While yes, you do need to cut your carbs, many underestimate by how much you have to do so in order to see results.
+It’s generally accepted that if you want to enter ketosis, your carbohydrate intake should not exceed 50 grams per day.

 Take Home Message

-Ketosis is an extremely powerful tool which is used by many who seek to lose weight.
-It can be a little tough to adapt to at first, but once you do, you will see results in no time.
+Ketosis may be an extremely powerful tool which is used by many who seek to lose weight.

-Ensure that if you are eating moderately high levels of fat, stick to healthy fats from natural sources such as nuts, seeds and fruit such as avocados.
-Stay away from processed garbage and trans fats!
+However, when you’re eating a high-fat diet, stick to healthy fats from natural sources such as nuts, seeds and fruit such as avocados, and stay away from processed and trans fats.